 2. pursuant to an order or settlement in a Family Law Act 1975 (Cth) proceeding or a superannuation agreement within the meaning of part VIIIB of that Act, at any time received a transfer from a Fund Member of all or part of the Fund Member’s interest in the QSuper Fund.

-3. For more information, members can refer to the Shine Lawyers’ Webpage in respect of the QSuper Class Action.
+3. For more information, members can refer to the Shine Lawyers’ webpage in respect of the QSuper Class Action.
 You can also seek independent legal advice.

 1. We completed our merger because it was in the best financial interests of both the Sunsuper members and the QSuper members.
 Our size and scale allow us to continue to provide strong long-term returns and better services for our more than two million members – this remains the case.